Joytirmoy-Halder/Joytirmoy-Halder/README.md

 I am a Developer and Digital Marketer who bridges the gap between clean code and strategic business growth.
 With a BSc in Computer Science and Engineering from AIUB, I bring a rigorous, analytical approach to web performance, e-commerce architecture, and digital reach.

-- 💻 **Languages & Stack:** I build and optimize primarily using **PHP, JavaScript, HTML5, and custom CSS**, while actively integrating agentic AI workflows (Antigravity IDE, Google Colab) to accelerate complex logic.
-Fully bilingual in **English and Bengali**, I can collaborate on global projects and localize marketing strategies.
+- 💻 **Architecture & Vibe Coding:** I build and optimize primarily using PHP, JavaScript, and custom CSS.
+Beyond traditional syntax, I actively embrace **vibe coding**—leveraging advanced agentic AI workflows (Antigravity IDE, Google Colab) to rapidly generate complex logic and boilerplate, allowing me to focus entirely on system architecture, user intent, and the "vibe" of the final product.
-- 🚀 **What I've Built:** My hands-on experience ranges from developing custom WooCommerce affiliate plugins and lightweight utility tools, to driving comprehensive marketing and reach-optimization strategies for companies like Celestial Tech Limited.
-I currently manage the end-to-end technical infrastructure for over a dozen live e-commerce and corporate domains.
+- 🚀 **What I've Built:** My hands-on experience ranges from developing custom WooCommerce affiliate plugins to driving comprehensive marketing and reach-optimization strategies.
+I currently manage the end-to-end technical infrastructure for a massive portfolio of corporate and e-commerce domains.
 - 🛠️ **Hardware to Software:** My technical passion doesn't stop at the browser.
 I build and configure my own high-performance development environments, managing everything from custom PC assembly to advanced BIOS tuning (ASRock, Secure Boot) for optimal workflow efficiency.
 - 🌱 **Future Goal:** I am committed to relentless, continuous learning.
-My ultimate objective is to improve myself in every technological way - whether that means mastering next-generation AI development environments, refining zero-bloat web architecture, or deepening my understanding of hardware engineering.
+My ultimate objective is to improve myself in every technological way—whether that means mastering next-generation AI development environments, refining zero-bloat web architecture, or deepening my understanding of hardware engineering.

 ## 🛠️ Tech Stack & Tools